Dr Carmel Conn

-My background is in special educational needs and disability having worked for over 20 years in a range of educational settings, as a teacher, SENCo, specialist teacher, and as a creative arts therapist.
+My background is in inclusive education and disability having worked for over 20 years in a range of roles, including teacher, SENCo, specialist teacher and creative arts therapist.
 I have experience of supporting children and young people with a variety of learning needs – most recently in relation to autism – as well as their teachers, families and carers.
-Throughout my career in education I have been interested in understanding difference and diversity, specifically in relation to how this is constructed in schools and its impact on individual learning and personal lives.
+Throughout my career in education I have been interested in understanding difference and diversity, specifically in relation to how this is constructed in schools and its impact on personal lives and individual learning.

 In 2007, I commenced a PhD study at the Graduate School of Education, University of Bristol, investigating the play cultures of autistic children and their friends in school settings.
 I subsequently moved into higher education and continue to do research in this area.
-Presently, I am carrying out a postdoctoral project to investigate teaching and learning in relation to autistic pupils in mainstream classrooms through analysis of naturally occurring learning interactions.
+Recently, I completed postdoctoral research which investigated pedagogy in relation to autistic pupils in mainstream classrooms through analysis of naturally occurring learning interactions.
 I am interested in exploring the relevance of understandings about what constitutes effective pedagogy and inclusive practice to the learning of pupils on the spectrum.
-I also have a great interest in the link between theory and practice in relation to special educational needs and the usefulness of a participatory approach to research.
+I also have a great interest in participatory research as an approach to the investigation of inclusive pedagogies and pupil experiences of learning.

 I am course leader for the MA/Postgraduate Certificate in autism.

 Course leader for MA SEN/ALN (Autism)